This is my first car.

 As of this writing, here's the spec sheet for my 1985 Chevrolet Suburban K10 Silverado:

 Much of this is rearward looking.
 But as I indicated above, no project is ever finished.
-I just scored a Duramax LB7 intercooler (read later on in this thread for the adaptation and installation details), I have some tube bent and ready for assembly as my roof rack continues to evolve, an 11' wheelbase requires rock sliders, and I'm not sure the upper limit on body mount age but I think I'm close.
+I just scored a Duramax LB7 intercooler (read later on in this thread for the adaptation and installation details), I have some tube bent and ready for assembly as my roof rack continues to evolve, an 11' wheelbase requires rock sliders (also documented later in this thread), and I'm not sure the upper limit on body mount age but I think I'm close.

 - Engine - 1987 HMMWV 6.2L diesel, turbocharged and intercooled